 3.2.1 interlinkage: the MGC empowered interconnection of two protocol endpoints.
 The two protocol endpoints are associated to a single stream endpoint (SEP) or different SEPs within the same context.
 The MG is enabled for autonomously forwarding of indicated stimuli from the source protocol endpoint to the destination endpoint.
 The stimuli relates to abstracted control information (and not any real Lx protocol control information).

+3.2.2 horizontal interlinkage: synonym term for type "inter-SEP interlinkage".

+3.2.3 vertical interlinkage: synonym term for types "intra-SEP interlinkage" and "intra-termination interlinkage".

 4 Abbreviations and acronyms